SujeetJawale/SujeetJawale/README.md

 ![](https://komarev.com/ghpvc/?username=your-github-SujeetJawale&color=blueviolet)

-#### 🌱 I’m currently pursuing my Master of Science in Analytics at the University of Southern California
+#### 🌱 I’m currently pursuing my Master of Science from University of Southern California
 #### Being Curious about how Everything works on computers with just a click, I entered the world of computer science and was really amazed by seeing that programming a computer was fun and very intuitive.
 #### - 🔭 I’m currently working on problem-solving skills
 #### - 🌱 I’m currently learning competitive coding